dax8it/ATJIUJITSU-REAL-NEW/content/pages/kick-boxing.md

 title: "Kickboxing in Queens: Boosting Wellness for Body, Mind, and Spirit"
 order: 5
 date: 2019-05-01
-description: "Dive into the world of kickboxing: a blend of karate, Muay Thai, and boxing.
-Learn about its techniques, history, and benefits for fitness and self-defense."
+description: Dive into the world of kickboxing: a blend of karate, Muay Thai, and boxing.
+Learn about its techniques, history, and benefits for fitness and self-defense.
 thumbnail: /img/kick-AIS09142.jpg
 home: true
 tags: